dovecot/documentation/docs/core/config/dict.md

 ### Filesystem (lib-fs-wrapper)

-This is a wrapper for lib-fs, which most importantly has the `posix` backend.
+This is a wrapper for lib-fs, which most importantly has the `posix` driver.
 Use the [[setting,fs]] setting to configure the filesystem.
 For example:

 ```